Transforming lives with exceptional learning - aspiring beyond the expected

 A warm welcome to Year Two!

-PE is on Wednesdays.
+PE is on Tuesdays.
 Your child will need a PE kit in school on those days.

 Homework will be given out on Fridays and is due back the following Wednesday.